gamesbook/protograf/docs/source/deck_command.rst

 same.

-In most cases |dash| except where otherwise shown |dash| a basic ``Rectangle``, with a thick border, is used as the shape that is drawn on each card.
-This purely for illustration purposes; your cards would have their own set of shapes that you would want to draw on them.
+In most cases |dash| except where otherwise shown |dash| a basic ``Rectangle``, with a thick rounded border, is used as the shape that is drawn on each card.
+This purely for illustration purposes; your cards would have their own set of one or more shapes that you would want to draw on  them.

-The ``Rectangle`` also has its *label* set to show the Card's *sequence* number i.e. the order in  which it is drawn (usually top-to-bottom and left-to-right), followed by its *column* and *row* number.
+The ``Rectangle`` also has its *label* set to show the Card's *sequence* number i.e. the order in  which it is drawn (usually top-to-bottom and left-to-right), sometimes followed by its *column* and *row* number.

 The part of the script for doing this is: